Winter Home Maintenance: The Basics

 When winter hits, the last thing you want to worry about is being cold in your own home and skyrocketing energy bills.
 With a bit of maintenance before or even after cold weather hits, you’ll be a smart homeowner who isn’t shivering, panicking over your heating bill, or dealing with issues in the middle of the coldest night of the year.

-Take a look at these tips to winterize your home and keep your heating costs down this winter.
+Take a look at some of these basics, when it comes to maintenance tips to winterize your home and keep your heating costs down this winter.

 Take care of drafts